themaninderkaur/the-social-network/README.md

 mysql-u accessuser -h localhost -p -> When instructed for a password typed 12345.
 You're in the database!
 Then type:
-USE social_network -> social_network is the name of the database SELECT * FROM <Name of the Table> -> There are 4 options: Users, Friends, Message and Blocked.
+USE social_network -> social_network is the name of the database SELECT * FROM <Name of the Table> -> There are 4 options: Users, Friends, Messages and Blocked.
 This command will showcase everything in that table.

+NOTE: Currently only Users have example data in them.
+We have tested and removed from the other 3 already.
+When testing there are two usernames that are currently applicable: Kaurman and JDerosa

 ## Contributions